-As the typical Session folder contains everything you need to continue working (i.e., RAW files, settings, profiles, and metadata, such as keywords and IPTC information), a Session can be easily moved from one folder to another on the local disk.
+As the typical Session folder contains everything you need to continue working (i.e. RAW files, settings, profiles, and metadata, such as keywords and IPTC information), a Session can be easily moved from one location to another.

-1. Open the Session, navigate to the Library, then click on the Action menu, the (...) icon, and select Show Info from the menu.
+1. Open the Session, navigate to the Library, then click on (...), and select Show Info from the menu.

-5. Select the appropriate Session folder (it will enclose the typical Capture Selects, Output, and Trash folders plus any other previously created sub-folders) and drag and drop it in the new location.
+5. Select the Session folder (which will be named after the Session, and contain all of your Session Folders such as Capture, Selects, Output, and Trash) and drag and drop it in the new location.